sskmusic7/supparay-voice-rag/README.md

 - Use environment variables for all sensitive data
 - The function creates temporary credential files that are immediately cleaned up
 - CORS is enabled for development (restrict in production if needed)

+## ⚠️ Netlify Function Limits

+**Important**: This function is designed to work within Netlify's function constraints:

+- **Execution Time**: 30 seconds maximum for synchronous functions
+- **Memory**: 1024 MB maximum
+- **Payload Size**: 6 MB maximum for requests and responses
+- **Python Support**: Community-supported (not officially documented by Netlify)

+The function includes built-in safeguards for these limits:
+- Payload size validation
+- Response truncation if too large
+- Execution time monitoring
+- Graceful fallbacks if limits are exceeded

 ## 📚 Dependencies